 The screenings are presented as part of MOCA by Moonlight at the Museum of Contemporary Art, located at 770 NE 125th Street, North Miami.
 For more information, visit www.mocanomi.org or call 305 893 6211.

 Exhibitions and programs at MOCA are made possible through grants from the City of North Miami.
 Sponsored in part by the State of Florida, Department of State, the Florida Council on Arts and Culture, and the National Endowment for the Arts.
 With the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.
-The Museum of Contemporary Art, North Miami is accredited by the American Association of Museums.Be sure to tell them Soul Of Miami sent you!
+The Museum of Contemporary Art, North Miami is accredited by the American Association of Museums.If you love Soul Of Miami, please consider leaving a testimonial.